FastVM/minivm/README.md

 * For Size - `make -Bj CC=gcc OPT='-s -Oz -flto -fno-asynchronous-unwind-tables -fomit-frame-pointer'`
     * GCC does a better job than Clang to make tiny binaries of MiniVM.
 * For Speed - `make -Bj OPT='-O3 -flto'`

-## Binary Size

-* 142.9 KiB when built for size
-* 284.1 KiB when built for speed
-* 901.0 Kib when built for debug

 ## Speed